 In that case, paint helps to protect and lasts longer during challenging weather conditions.
 If you can’t afford the cost of painting, go for staining instead at a lower cost.
 Also, you can make it easier to stain the barn as it doesn’t require sealing, preservative, and primer.

-Can I Paint Over Stained Wood?
+Can You Paint Over Stain?

 Can You Paint Over Stained Wood Without Sanding?